geojeff/busser/docs/CoffeeScriptHelp.md

     > Compare to the options idiom above, if we can call it that.
 There is flexibility for
     > using a style that best fits the situation.

-    > Finally, on classes, just having classes is a big deal for some (avoiding futzing about
+    > Finally, on classes, just having classes is an important advantage for some (avoiding
-    > over specific meanings of the term "class").
-There continue to be astute debates about
+    > debate over specific meanings of the term "class").
+There continue to be astute debates
-    > human cognition, about identifying "optimal"ways that we write programs, but in the
+    > about human cognition, about identifying "optimal" ways that we write programs, but in the
     > history of programming, the idea of the class as a prototypical definition of an object
     > and all that it entails has been important.
 Important in the fundamental sense that we
     > usually work on problems for which understanding objects and their interactions.